A Table Full Of Joy

 What to serve with tri tip?

-Tri Tip goes great with veggies like brussel sprouts or broccoli slaw, a tasty salad like this apple pecan salad, and definitely mashed potatoes!
+Tri Tip goes great with veggies like baked brussel sprouts or broccoli slaw, a tasty salad like this apple pecan salad, and definitely sour cream mashed potatoes!

 What to do with leftover tri tip?

-Any leftover tri tip we typically make into sandwiches or tacos and I highly recommend it!
+Any leftover tri tip we typically make into tri tip sandwiches or tri tip tacos, and I highly recommend it!

 How to make a killer tri tip marinade?